Why aren’t there any Laws of Real Estate?

 Your real estate agent can’t tell you what your home is worth.
 Zillow and other automated valuation models (AVMs) certainly can’t tell you what a home is worth.
 A home appraiser can’t even tell you (though the bank will listen to an appraiser and not loan you more than what they claim the home is worth).

 A real estate agent can give you a general idea of what a home may sell for.
 Software valuations are fun to play with and are reasonable ways to look at pricing trends, but should never be relied on to price a home.
 And appraisers do very good work at drilling down into a home’s value.
-But the bottom line is, unless you find a buyer that is ready, willing and able to buy your home ”“ at the price they deem appropriate ”“ it’s not going to sell.
+But the bottom line is, unless you find a buyer that is ready, willing and able to buy your home “ at the price they deem appropriate “ it’s not going to sell.
 Ever.
 (With the possible exception of being “sold” back to the lender at foreclosure).
+Then if you are looking to sell property then it pays hugely to use an expert property agent like this one in Dublin as they will make sure that you get the best price and that the process is as smooth as can be.

 In short, it doesn’t matter what you think your home is worth.
 And it certainly doesn’t matter what you wish your home was worth.
 What matters is what a buyer thinks it’s worth.
 And whether a lender will approve a loan at that amount.